David-VelazquezS/hello-world/README.md

 # hello-world

-I know a little C# and SQL, now I´m learning Javascript and Python!
+I know some C# and SQL, at the moment I´m learning Javascript and Python!
-Coding is fun and exciting; however, it´s a bit challenging at time, I won´t give up!!
+Coding is fun and exciting; however,at times, it´s a bit challenging.
+I won´t give up!!